-GENERAL INFORMATION 2
+GENERAL INFORMATION Z

-What is the cost of attending RCTC?2 How is my eligibility determined?2 When is Financial Aid available?2 Disbursement dates
+What is the cost of attending RCTC?2 How is my eligibility determined?

 TYPES OF AWARDS 4

 SCHOLARSHIPS4 RCTC Foundation scholarships4 Other Scholarships4

 GRANTS:

 WORK STUDY6

 LOANS

 DEADLINES 8

-BUDGETING 8
+BUDGETING

 WHAT IS THE COST TO ATTEND RCTC?